iamvitalyo/jin/readme.txt

-now all works almost fine becouse circle is balance and can forgive us, if 5 / 2 = 2.5 this is step what we can do for error, if > 2.5 system will down(broke), now our math 1....3.14159265359(what we use).....5(must be) the same with pentagram golden ratio 1.618034 must be 5 becouse star is 5. big plus of contant 5 that she is stabel, she not infinity she more accurate, and our math must be more accurate.
+now all works almost fine becouse circle is balance and can forgive us, if 5 / 2 = 2.5 this is step what we can do for error, if > 2.5 system will down(broke), now our math 1....3.14159265359(what we use).....5(must be) the same with pentagram golden ratio 1.618034 must be 5 becouse star is 5. big plus of constant 5 that she is stabel, she not infinity she more accurate, and our math must be more accurate.
 Maybe PI must be balance of 5 = 2.5

 Woman please we need your help!